When a chimney rebuild is the right call instead of spot repair

 The permit + inspection process adds 3-5 business days to the overall project timeline but is non-negotiable for legitimate chimney rebuild work.
 Contractors who offer to skip the permit process to save time or money are exposing the homeowner to significant downstream risk: code-violation citations, insurance claim denial on future work, complications at sale of the home, and warranty void on any subsequent contractor work that discovers the unpermitted rebuild.
 We pull permits on every rebuild; the modest time and cost is dramatically cheaper than the alternatives.

-How a chimney rebuild near me actually proceeds day by day
+How a chimney rebuild actually proceeds day by day

 Day 1 of a chimney rebuild near me project in West Palm Beach is mobilization and demolition prep.
 The crew arrives early, sets up perimeter protection around the chimney chase, lays drop cloths on the roof to catch debris, stages materials in a designated zone, and begins controlled demolition of the deteriorated masonry from the top down.
 Any salvageable original brick is set aside for potential reuse in concealed courses.